 Most national parks prohibit the burial of ashes, as well as scattering ashes in more developed areas.
 And although you can’t leave markers at the site where you scatter ashes, many national parks have memory books you can sign to mark the occasion.

 National parks also have their own unique regulations depending on the location and park features.
 For example, at Yellowstone Park, scattering ashes in the park’s thermal areas is prohibited.
-And Bryce Canyon National Park limits ash scattering to its Pirates Point area.
+And Bryce Canyon National Park limits ash scattering to its Piracy Point area.

 Scattering a Loved One’s Ashes

 Choosing a place to scatter your loved one’s ashes isn’t easy.
 And once you decide on the location, the ash-scattering process is emotionally taxing.

 Luckily, national parks and many public locations allow ash-scattering through a relatively easy process.
 You don’t have to break the law, or the regulations of a park or agency, to scatter your loved one’s ashes in a place they held dear.